ruarai/CompilePal/Guides/Plugins.md

 | Name    | Plugin Name.
 Must match the folder name.
 | Description | Description shown in the process adder dialog.
 | Warning | Warning shown in the process adder dialog.
-| Path    | Path to a program, relative to the Compile Pal folder.
+| Path    | Path to a program, relative to the working directory (by default the Compile Pal folder).
 Can be templated, see [Variable Substitution](#Variable-Substitution).
 (For versions <=v27.28, this is relative to the Compile Pal/CompileLogs folder)
 | Arguments | The first arguments passed to the program.
 Can be templated, see [Variable Substitution](#Variable-Substitution). (>=v27.28)
 | BasisString | The last arguments passed to the program.
 Can be templated, see [Variable Substitution](#Variable-Substitution).
 Order of arguments is `Arguments` → `Arguments selected by user` → `BasisString`.
 | Order   | Determines when your step should run.
 For example, an Order of 1.5 would run between VBSP and VVIS.
 For the complete ordering, look at the existing compile steps in the `Parameters` folder.